Alternative medicine: Appeal

 Practitioners of complementary medicine usually discuss and advise patients as to available alternative therapies.
 Patients often express interest in mind-body complementary therapies because they offer a non-drug approach to treating some health conditions.

 In addition to the social-cultural underpinnings of the popularity of alternative medicine, there are several psychological issues that are critical to its growth, notably psychological effects, such as the will to believe, cognitive biases that help maintain self-esteem and promote harmonious social functioning, and the post hoc, ergo propter hoc fallacy.

+In a 2018 interview with The BMJ, Edzard Ernst stated: "The present popularity of complementary and alternative medicine is also inviting criticism of what we are doing in mainstream medicine.
+It shows that we aren't fulfilling a certain need-we are not giving patients enough time, compassion, or empathy.
+These are things that complementary practitioners are very good at.
+Mainstream medicine could learn something from complementary medicine."

 Marketing

 Alternative medicine is a profitable industry with large media advertising expenditures.
 Accordingly, alternative practices are often portrayed positively and compared favorably to "big pharma".

-The popularity of complementary & alternative medicine (CAM) may be related to other factors that Edzard Ernst mentioned in an interview in The Independent:
+The popularity of complementary & alternative medicine (CAM) may be related to other factors that Ernst mentioned in a 2008 interview in The Independent:

 Paul Offit proposed that "alternative medicine becomes quackery" in four ways: by recommending against conventional therapies that are helpful, promoting potentially harmful therapies without adequate warning, draining patients' bank accounts, or by promoting "magical thinking".
 Promoting alternative medicine has been called dangerous and unethical.